Car insurance costs an average of $1,315 per year in Tennessee. Learn more about the factors that impact your premiums.

 |Marital Status||Average Annual Premium|

-In Tennessee, a driver who has excellent credit saves $1,563.16 each year on car insurance, compared with a driver who has a poor credit history.
+In Tennessee, a driver who has excellent credit saves $1,563 each year on car insurance, versus a driver with a poor credit history.
 Read more about how credit history affects car insurance expenses:

 |Credit Tier||Average Annual Rate|